K4KarolE/Video_Downloader/README.md

-Thank you all contributors for the https://github.com/ytdl-org/youtube-dl
+Thank you all contributors for the https://github.com/yt-dlp/yt-dlp and https://github.com/ytdl-org/youtube-dl

 Youtube Downloader